haiyzhang/Ec970/README.md

 ## Overview

-I taught the course twice at the Harvard Economics Department as part of the required curriculum undergraduate economics concentrators.
+I taught the seminar course twice at the Harvard Economics Department, as part of the required curriculum for undergraduate economics concentrators.

 - Spring 2025, course rating 4.86/5 (vs. department mean 4.09/5)
 - Fall 2024, course rating 5/5 (vs. department mean 4.01/5)